 The hike begins at a kiosk in the southwest corner of the parking area.
 Just ahead, you'll notice a triple-yellow blaze on a tree, which marks the start of the Vista Loop Trail.
 Follow the yellow blazes as they descend wooden steps, join a wide dirt road, and continue ahead to cross the Ramapo River on a steel truss bridge.
 In another 250 feet, the green-dot-on-orange-blazed River Trail begins on the left, but you should continue ahead on the wide dirt road, following the yellow blazes along the southern shore of Scarlet Oak Pond (formerly the site of a gravel quarry).

-The Vista Loop Trail now bends to the left and continues to ascend.
+The Vista Loop Trail now bends to the left and continues to ascend, bearing left at a fork just ahead.
 After a steep, rocky climb, the trail levels off and soon emerges on an open rock ledge, with a panoramic east-facing view.
 The view from this Cactus Ledge is even broader than that from Hawk Rock, with the New York City skyline visible on the horizon on a clear day.
 You’ll notice several clumps of prickly pear cactus – the only native American cactus that grows east of the Rocky Mountains.
 You’ve climbed about 400 vertical feet to reach this spectacular viewpoint, so you’ll want to take a break here.

 When you’re ready to continue, follow the yellow blazes as they turn right and reenter the woods at the southern end of the viewpoint.
-Soon, the Vista Loop Trail joins a wider footpath.
+Soon, the Vista Loop Trail joins another footpath that comes in from the right.
 A short distance ahead, you'll reach a junction.
-Here, a triple-green-on-white blaze marks the start of the Halifax Trail, which continues ahead, but you should bear left to continue on the Vista Loop Trail.
+Here, a triple-green-on-white blaze marks the start of the Halifax Trail, which leaves to the right, but you should bear left to continue on the Vista Loop Trail.

 The Vista Loop Trail continues to climb gradually.
 Near the crest of the rise, the trail briefly joins an old woods road.
-It turns right at a stone fire ring, climbs a little more, then levels off, with some minor ups and downs.
+It bears right, climbs a little more, then levels off, with some minor ups and downs.

 In half a mile, after crossing a low stone wall, the Vista Loop Trail reaches a T-intersection with a woods road.
 Here, the White Trail begins on the right, but you should turn left to continue on the yellow-blazed Vista Loop Trail.
 In 500 feet, the blue-blazed Ridge Trail joins from the right.
 Follow the co-aligned yellow and blue trails for another 500 feet, then turn right to continue on the yellow-blazed Vista Loop Trail.

-In 200 feet, the Vista Loop Trail turns right, but you should continue ahead on a path (blazed with green-dot-on-yellow markers) that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
+In 200 feet, the Vista Loop Trail turns right, but you should bear left and continue on a wide path, marked with green-dot-on-yellow blazes, that leads a short distance to a panoramic southeast-facing viewpoint from a rock ledge.
 Campgaw Mountain may be seen in the foreground to the right, and the New York City skyline is visible in the distance on a clear day.